-Speaking of reusable pads, they are a great alternative if don’t want to insert anything into your vagina during your period.
+Speaking of reusable pads, they are a great alternative if you don’t want to insert anything into your vagina during your period.
 Made in fabrics like cotton or bamboo fleece, reusable pads come in all sizes, textures and colors.
 They are soft and built for easy clean up: rinse in cold water and pop them in the wash.

 Please login to comment on this story